josericardopenase/django-dynamic-viewsets/README.md

 ## What are dynamic views

-Dynamic views is a efficient ways of reduce your amount of serializers.This is achieved because through the viewset that django_dynamic_fields provides, the fields can be selected depending on the action that is being performed
+Dynamic views is a efficient way to reduce your amount of serializers.This is achieved because through the viewset that django_dynamic_fields provides, the fields can be selected depending on the action that is being performed

 ### example: